Sakaar-Sen/Morse-Code-Game-using-CNN/README.md

 4. Run MorseCodeGame to start playing!

 ### Suggestions to improve im too lazy to implement
-- Better preprocessing of the image data to match those in the training dataset.
+- Better preprocessing of the saved image from pygame to match the ones in the training dataset for better results.
+- A friendlier way to play the game aka UI/System that doesnt require terminal + pygame being opened together.
+An all in one interface.

 # Contributing
 Contributions to improve the model's performance, add new features, or fix any issues are welcomed.